Psychology Internship Program

 During the six months that interns are not rotating through the Inpatient Psychiatric Units, they spend one

-day per week (20% of their time) for three months on the Pediatric Consultation Service.
+day per week (20 percent of their time) for three months on the Pediatric Consultation Service.
 This is a busy

 clinical service that provides mental health consultation and liaison to medical teams.
 Referrals include a